Saint Petersburg State University of Economics: History

-Assignation Bank

-In 1769, during the reign of Catherine the Great, the Assignation Bank was founded in St. Petersburg to issue and exchange banknotes in the denomination of 25, 50, 75 and 100 rubles.
-These notes, known as Assignation rubles, were based on the copper money then circulating in the country.
-In 1786, the Moscow and St. Petersburg branches merged to form the "Imperial Assignation Bank", which was allowed to perform currency exchange operations with foreign states.

-In 1799–1805, the buildings of the bank also housed the Saint Petersburg Mint, which produced coinage.
-By 1817 the bank had issued banknotes worth 836 million rubles, and the value of these Assignation rubles declined considerably.
-In 1843, Assignation ruble notes were withdrawn from circulation, and replaced by the state credit notes (Russian: государственные кредитные билеты).
-In 1930 the building of the former Assignation Bank was granted to Leningrad Institute of Finance and Economics, the forerunner of Saint Petersburg University of Economics.

 Campus

 The campus is urban and consists of 24 buildings including 6 student dormitories.

 Main Building

-The university's main building and the seat of the rector and administration is the building of the former Assignation Bank.
-The Assignation Bank was erected on Sadovaya Street, not far from Gostiny Dvor (Merchant Yard), by the decree of Catherine II of 1782.
+The university's main building and the seat of the rector and administration is the building of the former Russian Assignation Bank.
+The complex was erected on Sadovaya Street, by the decree of Catherine II of 1782.
+It was used by the Assignation Bank until 1817, then by the State Commercial Bank of the Russian Empire until 1860 and by its successor the State Bank of the Russian Empire until the Russian Revolution.
+In 1930 the building was granted to Leningrad Institute of Finance and Economics, the forerunner of Saint Petersburg University of Economics.

 Cast Iron Railing

-The cast iron railing along Sadovaya Street constitutes one of the essential components in the overall concept, perhaps it even served a prototype for the Summer Garden lattice in the late 1770s.
+The cast iron railing along Sadovaya Street constitutes one of the essential components in the overall concept.

 Bank Bridge

 The Bank Bridge over the Griboyedov Canal connects Kazansky and Spassky Islands in the central area of St. Petersburg.
 The bridge was named after the Assignation Bank next to it.